scab24/Audit/README.md

-# audit 0xbugalba
+# Audit (0xbugalba, secoalba)
-## In this repository I will show all those found in the contests carried out both as a team (0xbugalba) and individually (secoalba) in the different platforms.
+-  In this repository I will show all those found in the contests carried out both as a team (0xbugalba) and individually (secoalba) in the different platforms.